defensem3ch/aquellexws/src/content/goodies/tutorial/famitracker-dubstep.md

 ### CONCLUSION

-Even with a text guide on how to take advantage of these tricks, the results you get at first may be either disappointing or a moment of epiphany.
+Even with a text guide on how to take advantage of these tricks, the results you get at first may be either disappointing or an epiphany.
 We can only give you so much tutelage, nor is spoonfeeding source material (be it in the form of .nsfs or .ftms/.0ccs) an effective measure for instant gratification--you need to observe & practice these techniques with an active learning mind and patience if you want to achieve results similar to what you aspire to reach with Wandering Floor and MoeNES.
 The experience is essential!

 Remember that if you're struggling with a particular section or don't understand something, focus on it and keep experimenting.
 You can only learn so much about audio techniques by reading a wall of text.
 And once again, if this is all going way over your head, just keep practicing with FamiTracker in a way that is most comfortable for you.
 Learn all of the effects and what every feature does, memorize them, and then come back to this guide and take your time.
 One thing you can try is to make backups of existing .ftm's/.0cc's and analyzing their techniques thoroughly (those that use a speed of 1 are highly recommended)!